With men fighting in Ukraine, women and children flee alone

 “From that day ... we stay outside our home every evening,” she said of the five panicked nights before she left.
 “I was afraid for my children.”

-Skliarova, who worked in tourism in Kyiv before war laid siege to the city, recounted keeping a full backpack of clothes and emergency supplies that she brought with her each time she took shelter in her apartment building basement.
+Skliarova recounted keeping a full backpack of clothes and emergency supplies that she brought with her each time she took shelter in her Kyiv apartment building basement.

 “It’s an evil, evil feeling," she said.
 "Scary, stress, shock.
 Every hour in the night, we got up to run into the basement.
 We slept dressed to get up and run.”